-Comparison of the promoter methylation status and expression of DNA repair genes
+Comparison of the Promoter Methylation Status and Expression of DNA Repair Genes

 DNA methylation/demethylation of promoters has a role in the regulation of gene expression (Zhang et al. 2018).
 Methylcytosines in the promoter regions are known to mostly repress transcription (Woo et al. 2007).
-However, in our experiments only two genes KU70 and RAD23C followed this rule (Table 3).
-Expression of KU70 was up-regulated and its promoter was demethylated due to the influence of T-DNA.
-Mere presence of bacteria (PAMP) lead to promoter methylation and reduced RAD23C expression.
-There were two exceptions in contrast to the above concept where, Vir proteins and T-DNA induced promoter methylation and enhanced the expression of RAD4 and RAD51, respectively.
-In about eight genes (MBD4, CEN2, LIG4, P3MAG1, XRCC1, MRE11A, XPF, and KU80), the factor that lead to expression change did not lead to change in methylation status and vice versa (Table 3).
-Two other genes TAG1 and PMS2L3, though had their promoters methylated in response to various infection conditions, they did not show any change in their expression under all the infection conditions.
+However, in our experiments, only two genes KU70 and RAD23C followed this rule (Table 3).
+The expression of KU70 was upregulated, and its promoter was demethylated due to the influence of T-DNA.
+Mere presence of bacteria (PAMP) leads to promoter methylation and reduced RAD23C expression.
+There were two exceptions in contrast to the above concept where Vir proteins and T-DNA induced promoter methylation and enhanced the expression of RAD4 and RAD51, respectively.
+In about eight genes (MBD4, CEN2, LIG4, P3MAG1, XRCC1, MRE11A, XPF, and KU80), the factor that leads to expression change did not lead to change in methylation status and vice versa (Table 3).
+In two other genes TAG1 and PMS2L3, though they had their promoters methylated in response to various infection conditions, they did not show any change in their expression under all the infection conditions.